seanres/sliding-mode/README.md

 # sliding-mode
-Sliding mode control of a robot arm
+Sliding mode control of a robot arm.
+Run simulation using 2Link-Sliding-Mode.ipynb, all other files are for reference.
+Works used for reference listed below:

 https://lewisgroup.uta.edu/ee5323/notes/Slotine%20and%20Li%20applied%20nonlinear%20control-%20bad%20quality.pdf